Abigail-fs/Abigail-fs/README.md

 - 👋 Hi, I’m Abi!
 - 👀 I’m interested in python and art.
-- 🌱 I’m currently learning python, html and css.
+- 🌱 I’m currently learning python, html, css, and sql.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: she/her